dwavesystems/dwave-ocean-sdk/glossary.rst

       Objective function
          A mathematical expression of the energy of a system as a function of binary variables representing the qubits.

+      Penalty function
+         An algorithm for solving constrained optimization problems.
+In the context of Ocean tools, penalty functions are typically employed to increase the energy level of a problem’s :term:`objective` function by penalizing non-valid configurations.
+         See `Penalty method on Wikipedia <https://en.wikipedia.org/wiki/Penalty_method>`_

       QPU
          Quantum processing unit